mean salary in switzerland

 Prices: Prices for consumer goods, housing and health insurance are, partly due to the relatively high level of salaries in Switzerland, very high.

 Purchasing power: People working in Zurich have the highest purchasing power in the world.
 They can afford the most domestically in relation to the other cities surveyed.

-The poverty level in Switzerland is defined as a monthly income of 2,300 CHF for singles, 3’900 CHF for a single mother/fahter with two children and 4,800 CHF for a couple with two children.
+In 2017, the poverty level in Switzerland is defined as a monthly income of 2’259 CHF for singles, and 3’990 CHF for a couple with two children under 14 years.

 Last job offers

 Research Associate* Urban Physics Modeling

 - Materials Science - 23.10

 PhD Position (m/f/d) in computational materials science

 Wissenschaftliche/r Mitarbeiter/in oder Assistent/in Information Security und Privacy 60-100%